Sensanaty/steven-website/README.md

 # Steven de Graaf's Portfolio

 This is the personal portfolio website of Steven de Graaf.
-You can view the live site at [REPLACE_WITH_URL]
+You can view the live site at [REPLACE_WITH_URL].

+See current Prototype version on [Figma](https://www.figma.com/file/UltAB8QCPpig4RPXhLKA30/Steven-s-Website).

 ## Stack